Uruguay: Foreign relations

-Uruguay has enjoyed friendly relations with the United States since its transition back to democracy.
-Commercial ties between the two countries have expanded substantially in recent years, with the signing of a bilateral investment treaty in 2004 and a Trade and Investment Framework Agreement in January 2007.
+Uruguay is also a founding member of The Forum of Small States (FOSS), a voluntary and informal grouping at the UN.
+The country has friendly relations with the United States since its transition back to democracy.
+Commercial ties between both countries have expanded with the signing of a bilateral investment treaty in 2004 and a Trade and Investment Framework Agreement in January 2007.
 The United States and Uruguay have also cooperated on military matters, with both countries playing significant roles in the United Nations Stabilization Mission in Haiti.

-President Mujica backed Venezuela's bid to join Mercosur.
-Venezuela had a deal to sell Uruguay up to 40,000 barrels of oil a day under preferential terms.

-On 15 March 2011, Uruguay became the seventh South American nation to officially recognize a Palestinian state, although there was no specification for the Palestinian state's borders as part of the recognition.
-In statements, the Uruguayan government indicated its firm commitment to the Middle East peace process, but refused to specify borders "to avoid interfering in an issue that would require a bilateral agreement".

 In 2017, Uruguay signed the UN treaty on the Prohibition of Nuclear Weapons.

-In March 2020, Uruguay rejoined the Inter-American Treaty of Reciprocal Assistance (TIAR or "Rio Pact").
-In September 2019, the previous left-wing government of Uruguay had withdrawn from TIAR as a response to the very critical view of Venezuela the other members of the regional defense agreement had.
+It also rejoined the Inter-American Treaty of Reciprocal Assistance (TIAR or "Rio Pact") in 2020.

 Military

-The Uruguayan armed forces are constitutionally subordinate to the president, through the minister of defense.
-Armed forces personnel number about 14,000 for the Army, 6,000 for the Navy, and 3,000 for the Air Force.
+The Uruguayan Armed Forces are constitutionally subordinate to the president of the Republic, through the minister of defense.
+Armed forces personnel number about 18,000 for the Army, 6,000 for the Navy, and 3,000 for the Air Force.
 Enlistment is voluntary in peacetime, but the government has the authority to conscript in emergencies.